DeanLight/spannerlib/tutorials/introduction.md

 * If this command doesn't work, try calling python instead of python3 (or whatever name you have for your python installation)

-You can also install RGXlog in the current Jupyter kernel:
+You can also install RGXLog in the current Jupyter kernel:

 ```python